-To ensure the functionality of a program, the accuracy of the results, the timely answers and the system protection, the coder has to test its code.
+To ensure the functionality of a program, the accuracy of the results, timely answers and the system protection, the coder has to test its code.
 Testing a code may be a tedious process, long or expensive.
-That’s why, as a part of the code writing process, the test phase has always been a source of optimization (and I even prefer not talk about Project manager that are skipping this development phase)
+That’s why, as a part of the code writing process, the test phase has always been a source of optimization (and I even prefer not to talk about Project manager that are skipping this development phase)

-The need of tests has been artificially increased with the appearance of code coverage tools.
+The need for tests has been artificially increased with the appearance of code coverage tools.
 By providing some metrics, they highlighted the program complexity and the cost to provide a decent test coverage.
 The metrics have been inserted in numerous contracts to push the quality forward with the contractors.

 - lines of code

 - branches of your program (if, else, while)